johnbryant/blog/_posts/2018-12-01-network_exam2_review.md

 - usage

   - In a request-response mode, an SNMP managing server sends a requeset to an SNMP agent, who receives the request, performs some action, and sends a reply to the request

+### Multicast

+- In 1995, the first multicast network: MBone

+- DVMRP (Distance Vector Multicast Routing Protocol) can't scale to Internet size

+- In 1997, PIM (Protocol Independent Multicast)

+- Unicast

+  - one sender and one receiver

+  - concern about where the packet is going

+- Multicast

+  - one or more senders to a group of receivers

+  - concern about where the packet came from

+  - Multicast Routing uses *Reverse Path Forwarding*

+  - application: Interactive gaming; shared data apps